pyblish/apidocs/pages/Action.md

 Each action have access to both the Context and it's parent plug-in via dependency injection, along with any other custom dependencies already available to plug-ins in general.

-Actions in QML are arranged in a menu with optional customisable groups and separators.
+Actions in the GUI - QML and Lite - are arranged in a menu with optional customisable groups and separators.
 Actions with any kind of implementation error show up as well, including a helpful error message for simplified debugging.

-**Dependency Injected**

-These objects are available via dependency injection by default.

-- `context`: The global context
-- `plugin`: The parent plug-in

 **Full list of features**